createTokens

 const spacing = createTokens({ gap: '{primary}' }) // Won't resolve - different instance

-spacing.resolve('gap') // '{primary}' - returned as literal stringTo share tokens across collections, use a single unified token set or compose at the application level.
+spacing.resolve('gap') // undefined - '{primary}' isn't registered in this instance (warns)To share tokens across collections, use a single unified token set or compose at the application level.

 Use register and unregister inherited from createRegistry: